rei/rei-cedar-docs/docs/components/card/README.md

 ## Accessibility

-<cdr-doc-alert icon="info">Many WCAG requierments are contextual to their implementation.
-To ensure that usage of this component complies with accessibility guidelines you are responcible for the following items</cdr-doc-alert>
+Many WCAG requierments are contextual to their implementation.
+To ensure that usage of this component complies with accessibility guidelines you are responcible for the following:

-- Use an `<article>` tag if the content includes a heading AND the content would be as useful on another web page

-- Use a `<section>` tag if the content contains a heading, but the content is dependent on its context to be meaningful

-- Use a `<div>` tag if your card title won’t be using a heading tag. this ensures it will not appear in the document’s outline
+- CdrCard must contain a linked title
 - All actionable elements contained within CdrCard must follow the guidelines outlined within their accessibility sections

 # Guidelines